Farssi-net/templates-twenty-one/README.md

-# WHMCS Six Client Area Template Theme
+# WHMCS Twenty-One Client Area Template Theme

-Welcome to the WHMCS “Six” template repository!
-This repository is dedicated to providing version-by-version changes of the “Six” template as published in [WHMCS](https://downloads.whmcs.com/).
+Welcome to the WHMCS “Twenty-One” template repository!
+This repository is dedicated to providing version-by-version changes of the “Twenty-One” template as published in [WHMCS](https://downloads.whmcs.com/).
 Sharing these changes through GitHub as a read-only repository enables you to quick inspect and import these changes for your custom theme.

 ## Compatibility